KiralyCraft/sshspawner/README.md

 The *sshspawner* enables JupyterHub to spawn single-user notebook servers on remote hosts over SSH.
 We provide this package as a reference implementation only, the authors offer no general user support.

+This fork has been updated to function without certificates, and instead only rely on keys.

 ## Features

 * Supports SSH key-based authentication